33k0/MIT-Maker/README.md

 ---

-## Project 2: FTR — Youth Advocacy News Platform
+## Project 2: FTR—Youth Advocacy News Platform

 FTR is a **youth-led advocacy news site** where multiple editors collaborate on image-heavy articles addressing social and civic issues.